AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ## Abstract and learning objectives

-In this hands-on-lab, you will complete various tasks to implement a recommendation engine using several Microsoft Azure PaaS services.
+In this hands-on-lab, you will complete various tasks to complete the implementation of an ecommerce site that utilizes an AI driven recomendation engine using several Microsoft Azure PaaS services.

 At the end of this lab you will understand how to design recommendation systems that store data in Cosmos DB using Databricks.
-You will also see how to implement a ecommerce store front utilizing Cosmos DB.
-Additionally, you will see how to utilize the Cosmos DB change feed to execute functions for reporting and monitoring activities with Power BI and Logic Apps.
+You will also see how to implement an ecommerce store front with Cosmos DB as its data store.
+Additionally, you will see how to leverage the Cosmos DB change feed to execute functions for reporting and monitoring activities with Stream Analytics, Power BI and Logic Apps.

 ## Overview

 Contoso Movies, Ltd. has expressed their desire to move to a more modern and cloud-based approach to their online ecommerce presence.
-The have decided to utilize Cosmos DB and Azure Databricks to implement their next generate recommendation system.
+The have decided to utilize Cosmos DB and Azure Databricks to implement their next generation recommendation system using various popular AI driven recommendation algorithms.

+They would also like to have real-time reporting on user site actions such as viewing item details, adding items to carts and purchase events.
+Based on this data, they would like to know immediately if there are potential issues with the order processing pipeline.

 ## Solution architecture (High-level)

+Below is a diagram of the solution architecture you will build in this lab.
+Please study this carefully, so you understand the whole of the solution as you are working on the various components.

 ![The Cosmos DB high level solution diagram.](./media/solution-diagram-1.png 'Solution Architecture')

+- Data ingest, event processing, and storage:

+  The solution for the Retail scenario centers around **Cosmos DB**, which acts as the globally-available, highly scalable data storage for streaming event data for reporting and external integrations.
+User telemetry data flows in from the data generator where an **Azure function** processes the event data and inserts it into a container in Cosmos DB.

+  - Event processing with Azure Functions:

+  The Cosmos DB change feed triggers a single Azure function (although the functionality could be broken into many different functions).
+The single function provides three pieces of functionality.

+    - **Aggregate Calculations** - This code updates the item aggregations for the `buy` events to keep track of the top items purchased.
+This will continually update and drive the `top` suggestions.
+You will see this when you execute the Data Generator tool.

+    - **Forward events to EventHub** - This code will forward the changefeed item to the event hub where Stream Analytics will then process the data.

+    - **Call a Logic App** - This code will forward the changefeed item to the logic app's http endpoint that will generate an email

+- Stream processing, dashboards, and reports:

+  Stream Analytics queries the forwarded event data and aggregates to **Power BI** to display a real-time dashboard of user activity.

+- Advanced analytics and ML model training:

+  **Azure Databricks** is used to generate a set of offline calcuations based on user events to create implict ratings and associations used to drive new and current user recommendations.

+- eCommerce web app:

+  A **Web App** allows Contoso customers to browse and purchase movies. **Azure Key Vault** is used to securely store centralized application secrets, such as connection strings and access keys, and is used by the Function Apps, Web App, and Azure Databricks.
+Finally, **Application Insights** provides real-time monitoring, metrics, and logging information for the Function Apps and Web App.

 ## Requirements